KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 After years of innovation and development, Komodo's multi-chain architecture overcomes the challenges faced by other smart-contract platforms.

-## An Overview of Komodo
+## Platform Overview

 The philosophy behind Komodo's multi-chain architecture relies on four pillars: security, scalability, interoperability, and adaptability.

-With these four pillars in place, all types of users of Komodo software will find powerful, customizable solutions that will set your blockchain creations free.
+With these four pillars in place, users of all types will find powerful, customizable solutions that will set your blockchain creativity free.

 #### Security: Enjoy the Protection of the Bitcoin Hash Rate